dendro940/Cultured-Cacti/README.md

 # Cultured-Cacti
-Locally grown cacti and succulents in the Sierra foothills
+Locally grown cacti and succulents in the Sierra Foothills